Shru/sfi/README.md

 ---

-## 🧪 Testing Non-Transferability

-Soulbound Tokens are **non-transferable** by design.
-To test this:

-1. Try to transfer your SBT using a script or via a block explorer.
-2. The transaction will **fail** with a revert message (e.g., `SBT: non-transferable`).
-3. This ensures your SBT cannot be sent or sold to another address.

----

 ## 🦊 MetaMask Network Settings (Base Sepolia)

 To interact with your SBT on Base Sepolia, add the network to MetaMask: